AMEND09/tsa2025/DOCUMENTATION.md

     *   `CarbonEmissionSource`: Records sources of carbon emissions.
     *   `CarbonSequestrationActivity`: Records activities that sequester carbon.

-*   **`default.tsx`**: (Content partially provided, inferred functionality)
+*   **`default.tsx`**:
-    *   This appears to be a large, central React component that likely orchestrates many parts of the application's UI and state.
+    *   A large central React component that orchestrates the UI by integrating various application components.
-    *   Handles state for various features: walkthroughs (`showWalkthrough`), expanded items, plans (`newPlantingPlan`, etc.), login/registration, farms, tasks, issues, livestock.
+    *   Manages state for features including: walkthroughs (`showWalkthrough`), expanded UI items, planning activities (e.g., `newPlantingPlan`), user authentication, farm data, tasks, issues, and livestock information.
-    *   Contains handlers for:
+    *   Implements handlers for core application functionalities:
-        *   Walkthrough completion and start.
+        *   Walkthrough initiation and completion.
-        *   Adding, updating, and deleting various plan items.
+        *   Creation, modification, and deletion of plan items.
-        *   User authentication (login, register, logout, profile update).
+        *   User authentication processes (login, registration, logout, profile updates).
-        *   CRUD operations for Farms, Water Usage, Fertilizer, Harvest, Rotations, Livestock.
+        *   CRUD (Create, Read, Update, Delete) operations for Farms, Water Usage, Fertilizer, Harvest data, Crop Rotations, and Livestock.
-        *   Resolving issues, deleting tasks.
+        *   Issue resolution and task deletion.
-        *   Data import/export.
+        *   Data import and export functionalities.
-        *   Fetching user location and weather data.
+        *   Fetching user location and corresponding weather data.
-        *   Managing widget visibility and layout changes.
+        *   Control of widget visibility and dynamic layout adjustments.
-    *   Likely renders various sub-components like `Sidebar`, `PlannerView`, `FarmIssues`, `Reports`, etc. (names inferred from handlers).
+    *   This component renders and coordinates the user interface elements corresponding to the managed state and handlers.

 *   **`components/` (within `src/artifacts/`)**: Contains more specialized, feature-rich React components.
     *   **`CropFilter.tsx`**: A component that allows users to filter a list of farms based on the crop type.
 It dynamically generates filter options from the available crops.